24K Magic (song): Live performances

 Mars first performed the song live on Saturday Night Live on October 15, 2016.
 His performance was well received by critics.
 Daniel Kreps of Rolling Stone magazine praised the "electric performance" describing it as a "fluid, full-scale spectacle as the camera followed Mars and his singers down a hallway and into the audience" throwing an "epic dance party".
 Christina Lee of Idolator praised the performance, writing that it was a party with a "California Love" vibe for the "Nae Nae generation".
 She added that Mars and his band came from backstage, "West Side Story-style, to join a crowd that was already dancing".
 He also performed "24K Magic" live on The X Factor UK, on October 30, 2016.
 The Daily Express's Becca Longmire found the performance "epic".
 It caused some controversy as he and his band were accused of "miming".
-The singer was "extremely insulted" by the accusations and denied them.
+The singer was "insulted" by the accusations and denied them.
 Mars performed the song with his band on BBC Radio's 1 Live Lounge on November 4, 2016.

 The singer performed "24K Magic" on November 6, 2016, at the MTV Europe Music Awards.
 Adelle Platon of Billboard praised his show, saying it was "an illuminated performance" thanks to the pyro used.
 He was also complemented on his "disco moves ... synched with lights on the stage floor".
 Later that month, he performed the single on the Norwegian television talk show Skavlan and on the following day at the 2016 NRJ Music Awards.
 Mars also performed the single at the 2016 American Music Awards on November 20.
 His band joined him on the stage, which featured an electric blue background and pyro.
 The performance included a break dance.
 On November 30, the singer performed it on the Victoria's Secret Fashion Show 2016, aired on CBS.
 His performance was part of the "Bright Night Angel" segment.
 During The Late Late Show with James Corden on December 13, 2016, Mars included "24K Magic" on the popular segment Carpool Karaoke.
 Mars also performed the single on top of the Apollo Theater marquee alongside the majority of the 24K Magic album for his CBS prime time special titled Bruno Mars: 24K Magic Live at the Apollo, which aired on November 29, 2017.
-The track was the second song on the set list of his third tour—24K Magic World Tour (2017–18).
+The track was the second song on the set list of his third tour—24K Magic World Tour (2017–18) and also as the second song on his concerts of Bruno Mars Live (2022-24).